Welcome to our free Intermediate Microsoft Excel tutorial. This tutorial is based on Webucator's Intermediate Microsoft Excel 2019 Training course.

 In Excel 2010, you will use the Clip Art dialog box that appears at the right to search for and select clip art files.

 In this exercise, you will search for Clip Art available from Office.com and insert an image into a worksheet.

-You can easily add a wide variety of shapes to your Microsoft Word documents, including squares, circles, stars, arrows, smiley faces, lines, equation shapes, callouts, and more.
-To insert a shape into a Microsoft Word document:
+You can easily add a wide variety of shapes to your Microsoft Excel worksheets, including squares, circles, stars, arrows, smiley faces, lines, equation shapes, callouts, and more.
+To insert a shape into a Microsoft Excel worksheet:

-Selecting a shape in Word brings up the Drawing Tools Format tab (this tab will look different in Word 2010):
+Selecting a shape in Excel brings up the Drawing Tools tab:

 There are preset Quick Shape styles available in Excel from the Drawing Tools Format tab.